Tommy Jones (quarterback)

 Following his release from the Stampeders, Jones turned to the Arena Football League, catching on with the Nashville Kats and the Columbus Destroyers, but never seeing the field for either team.

 Jones then turned his attention to indoor football, signing with the Odessa Roughnecks of the Intense Football League.
-Jones shined in his first season of indoor football, throwing 100 touchdown passes and leading the Roughnecks to a 97-56 victory in Intense Bowl II.
+Jones shined in his first season of indoor football, throwing 100 touchdown passes and leading the Roughnecks to a 97–56 victory in Intense Bowl II.
 The following year, Jones signed with the Mississippi MudCats of the American Indoor Football Association.
 Jones again threw over 100 touchdowns, while also being named to the All-Star team.
 In 2009, Jones signed with the El Paso Generals, throwing for 66 touchdowns and 3,158 yards.
 In 2010, Jones returned to the Roughnecks, as they were now member of the Indoor Football League.
 In 2011, Jones signed with the Saginaw Sting, where he would lead the Sting to an Ultimate Bowl Championship, while winning Offensive Player of the Year honors as well as Ultimate Bowl I MVP.
 Jones re-signed with the Sting in 2012, as they transitioned into the Continental Indoor Football League.
 The Sting went undefeated, winning the 2012 CIFL Championship Game over the Dayton Silverbacks.
 Jones won the CIFL MVP and Offensive Player of the Year Awards.
 In, 2013 Jones signed with the expansion Dayton Sharks, where he was named their starting quarterback and offensive coordinator.

 Early life

 Born the son of Tom and Meg Jones, Tommy attended Eaton High School, in Eaton, Ohio, where he was a member of the baseball, basketball and football teams.
 As a football player he passed for 1,185 yards and 19 touchdowns as a sophomore, 1,022 yards and 14 touchdowns as a junior and completed 88 of 174 passes for 1,532 yards and 18 touchdowns and rushed 67 times for 586 yards and 10 touchdowns as a senior.
-He was 25-5 as a starter during this career, going 9-1 his season year in 1997.
+He was 25–5 as a starter during this career, going 9–1 his season year in 1997.
 After his senior season he was named a first-team Southwestern Buckeye League selection, the Richmond, IN Palladium-Item Player-of-the-Year as well as earned postseason All-America honors and was named as one of the top 90 players in the country by Tom Lemming's Prep Football Report.
 As a basketball player, he averaged over 20 points per game as a junior and senior.
 As a baseball player he was a shortstop.

 College career

-1998 season

 After his graduation, Jones chose to continue his football career at Indiana University on scholarship, playing for Cam Cameron.
 He was a General Studies major.
 He sat out the 1998 season as he redshirted.